Storage

 persistentvolumeclaim/test-persistentvolumeclaim created

-To access this from within our pod we need to add a volumes entry specifying the PersistentVolumeClaim and giving it a name, then a volumeMounts entry to the container that links to the PVC by its name and finally a mountPath entry that defines the target path for the volume to be mounted in the container.
+To access this from within a pod we need to add a volumes entry specifying the PersistentVolumeClaim and give it a name.
+We then add a volumeMounts entry to the container that links to the PVC by its name.
+Finally a mountPath entry that defines the target path for the volume to be mounted in the container.

 apiVersion: v1